-You will be put out-of-service for 24 hours if you have any detectable amount of alcohol under .04%.
+You will be put out of service for 24 hours if you have any detectable amount of alcohol under .04%.

-1.3.3 - Serious Traffic Violations
+1.5.3 - Serious Traffic Violations

 Serious traffic violations are excessive speeding (15 mph or more above the posted limit), reckless driving, improper or erratic lane changes, following a vehicle too closely, traffic offenses committed in a CMV in connection with fatal traffic accidents, driving a CMV without obtaining a CDL or having a CDL in the driver's possession, and driving a CMV without the proper class of CDL and/or endorsements.
+Also, violations of a State or local law or ordinance that prohibit texting or use of a hand-held mobile telephone while driving/operating a commercial motor vehicle on a highway, including temporarily stationary because of traffic, a traffic control device, or other momentary delays.